amarisaster/Antigravity-Set-Up-Guide/AG-CLI-GUIDE.md

-# Antigravity a Quick Usage Guide
+# A Quick Usage Guide

 This guide covers **Google Antigravity**, an agentic IDE and development platform.
 It is designed as a practical reference covering the editor, agent system, and configuration.